-Always try to buy a house using only one income just in case something were to happen.
+Always try to buy a house using only one income in case something happens.

-Good luck on your journey to debt freedom, and remember there are lots of articles I’ve written with in-depth information and experiences.
+Good luck on your journey to debt freedom, and remember, there are many articles I’ve written with in-depth information and experiences.

 Discussion: What types of saving methods do you use to save money?